ravindu091/form-web-app/README.md

-# This site used to get pdf
+#This website allows you to download a PDF easily.
+Follow these steps:

-1. Upload your onlice recipt pdf
+1. Upload your Online Payment Receipt PDF.
-2. Add your email and hit Send button
+2. Enter your email address and click the "Send" button.
-3. hit the download button
+3. Click the "Download" button.

-   Now you  are done .
-The pdf will download to your computer.
+You're all set!
+The PDF will be downloaded to your computer.